-Growing up in South Portland, ME I never spent a lot of time in Bangor (a two hour drive away).
+Growing up in South Portland, I never spent a lot of time in Bangor (a two hour drive away).
 All I really knew about it was that it housed the “other” airport and the “other” mall in Maine.
 (Yes, you read that correctly, as the other of each are in South Portland.)
 I had been there over the years to pass through or to play state championships of tennis or run track.
-So, when Brian and I found out we’d be staying for an afternoon and an evening before our super early morning flight, I was excited to have a little more time to explore the “other” big city in Maine.
+So, I was excited to have a little more time to explore the “other” big city in Maine.

 There were lots of other great shops, restaurants and bars we walked past but didn’t have time to visit properly.
 A couple in particular that we would like to try next time are:

-- Nocturnem – a draft haus that features beers hard to find other places – there was a Japanese ginger infused pale ale that, had I not been too full from lunch, I would have loved to have sampled.
+- Nocturnem – a draft haus that features hard-to-find beers.
+They had a Japanese ginger infused pale ale that I wanted to try.

-- Bangor Wine & Cheese – while we did go in, we were limited by our luggage when it came to actually buying much.
-We did buy some delicious Q ginger ale to share with our airbnb hostess though, it was delish!
+- Bangor Wine & Cheese – we were limited by our luggage when it came to actually buying much.

-- Bangor Outdoor Market – this outdoor gathering of vendors and live music on Thursdays runs for 10 weeks in the summer, we just missed it by about 12 hours.
+- Bangor Outdoor Market – this outdoor gathering of vendors and live music on Thursdays runs for 10 weeks each summer.

-- American Retro – to be honest, the weather was just too nice to go inside and look through clothes, but next time I’m here I will definitely be checking this place out.
+- American Retro – the weather was just too nice to go inside and look at clothes, but I’m definitely checking this place out next time.